 How to tackle TPS assumed knowledge work

-Aimed at students who will be sitting a first attempt at TPS exams in June 2017, TPS Level Controller Lauren O’Brien explains the ins and outs of the TPS pre-course work.
+Aimed at students who will be sitting their first attempt at TPS exams in June 2018, TPS Level Controller Lauren O’Brien explains the ins and outs of the TPS pre-course work.

 This article explains the approach for Assumed Knowledge from TC.
-Look out for a follow-up piece on Pre-Course work for TPS coming in a few weeks.
+Look out for a follow-up piece on Pre-Course work for TPS.

 The recommended pre-course study hours vary from subject to subject.
 Everyone needs to complete all four TPS subjects at some point, so don’t worry; if you have a larger number of hours for this course, it will even out on a later course.

 FR / ABS

 FR / Tax

 Afin / Fr / Tax